jorendorff/tabletop-games/identifamy.md

 the character *and* the one who drew the picture—get a point.

 Judge *very* leniently.
-Award the point if you possibly can, even if only part of the trait is shown.
-There will still be borderline cases;
-use your judgment or ask the other players what they think.
+Award the point if you possibly can, even if only part of the trait is shown, even if the picture gets other parts flat-out wrong!
+There will still be borderline cases; use your judgment or ask the other players what they think.

 *   If the trait to be scored is "large warhammer", and the picture shows a smallish warhammer, award the point.